camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 Method `ExternalTaskService#fetchAndLock` with the parameter `createTimeConfig` can be used, using the following values:

 **`ASC`** - Tasks will be sorted using Ascending order.
-The first task (at zero index) will have the earlier time and the last will have the oldest.
+The first task (at zero index) will have the earliest time and the last will have the oldest.

 **`DESC`** - Tasks will be sorted using Descending order.
-The first task (at zero index) will have the oldest time and the last will have the newest.
+The first task (at zero index) will have the oldest time and the last will have the earliest.

 **`EMPTY`** - Empty configuration serves as a valid value to designate ignoring `createTime` as a sorting option.